microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 }
 ```

-Here's the result when this code runs and the clicks the button.
+Here's the result when this code runs and the user clicks the button.

 <a href="url"><img src="TeachingTipSampleApp.jpg" height="600"></a>